Computer Training Classes

 Introduction to Microsoft Excel 2007

 This class will explore the basic features of Excel.
 Students will learn how to create a worksheet and perform simple calculations and manipulations with data.
 Students should be familiar with the Windows environment, the keyboard and be able to use a mouse.
 Students may take this more than once if they feel they need more practice with the basics.
-This class will be two hours and is limited to eight students.
+This class will be 1-1/2 hours and is limited to eight students.

 Microsoft Excel 2007 II

 This class is designed for library patrons who have completed the Introduction to Excel class or are already familiar with the basics of entering and manipulating data in an Excel worksheet.
 Topics such as sorting data, customizing tables and creating graphs and charts will be explored.
-This two hour class is limited to eight students.
+This 1-1/2 hour class is limited to eight students.

 Facebook For Beginners